intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

    {14811741117821484023}Propagating an expression containing a tainted value from the host '65 + pin - 1' into a function '_dev_warn';

 Figure 2.
-Sample output from the check\_host\_input smatch pattern.
+Sample output from the check\_host\_input Smatch pattern.

-The sample output of the check\_host\_input smatch pattern is shown on Figure 2.
+The sample output of the check\_host\_input Smatch pattern is shown on Figure 2.
 The function pirq\_enable\_irq performs a PCI config space read operation using a pci\_read\_config\_byte input function (PCI config space specific higher-level wrapper) and stores the result in the